 In a small number of people, two separate cancers may be found in the large bowel at the same time.
 The cancers may be discovered through diagnostic tests or during surgery.
 In this case, there are several options for surgery:

 - remove two sections of the bowel

-- remove one larger section of the bowel, containing both areas with cancer
+- remove one larger section of the bowel, which includes both areas with cancer

 - remove the entire colon and rectum (proctocolectomy) to prevent any chance of another cancer forming.

-The type of surgery your doctor recommends depends on several factors including the location of the tumours in the colon, genetic and other risk factors, and your preferences.
+The type of surgery your doctor recommends depends on several factors including your age, the location of the tumours in the bowel, genetic and other risk factors, and your preferences.